opulo-inc/ohai/docs/lumen/tool-kit/index.md

 	<img src="img/IMG_2011.jpg" width="60%"/>

+### QC Check
+* After reworking inventory to match the latest requirements of a `lumen-v3.1-hardware-kit`, proceed with a weight check.
+	* Confirm each bag weighs between `139.70g` - `140.50g`
+	* If a bag weighs less than this, recount the pieces and rework as needed before proceeding
+	* After a bag passes weight check, add a `QC Pass` sticker to the outside of the bag

 	!!!note "Stockpiling `lumen-v3.1-hardware-kit` pieces"
-		If more pieces of `lumen-v3-hardware-kit` are reworked than what's needed for a given production batch, place the excess in a bin labeled `lumen-v3.1-hardware-kit (ASM-0048-03)`
+		If more pieces of `lumen-v3-hardware-kit` are reworked than what's needed for a given production batch, place the excess in a <span style="color:green"> green QC-Pass bin</span> labeled `lumen-v3.1-hardware-kit (ASM-0048-03)`

 ## Assemble Tool Kit
 * Gather components shown: